ExtremeModerate/lr-facetags/README.md

 # Installation

 ## Requirements: OpenCV 2.4.9, QT, QCustomPlot
 1. apt-get install libopencv-dev
+(caution: installs OpenCV version 2.3.x and it may not contain the "-lopencv_nonfree" lib [compile it yourself](https://github.com/mll-freiburg/lr-facetags/wiki/opencv).)
 2. apt-get install qt4-dev-tools
 3. Download QCustomPlot (http://www.qcustomplot.com/).
 Copy qcustomplot.cpp and qcustomplot.h to your lr-facetags directory.

-If OpenCV dose not contain the "-lopencv_nonfree" lib [compile it yourself](https://github.com/mll-freiburg/lr-facetags/wiki/opencv).
 You can check the available libs with: pkg-config --libs opencv

 ## Build: